Vishnub98/Zepto_Grocery_Analytics/README.md

 🛒 Zepto E-commerce SQL Data Analyst Portfolio Project This is a complete, real-world data analyst portfolio project based on an e-commerce inventory dataset scraped from Zepto — one of India’s fastest-growing quick-commerce startups.
 This project simulates real analyst workflows, from raw data exploration to business-focused data analysis.

-This project is perfect for:

-📊 Data Analyst aspirants who want to build a strong Portfolio Project for interviews and LinkedIn 📚 Anyone learning SQL hands-on
-💼 Preparing for interviews in retail, e-commerce, or product analytics

 📌 Project Overview
 The goal is to simulate how actual data analysts in the e-commerce or retail industries work behind the scenes to use SQL to: